Rapptz/discord.py/docs/api.rst

     .. attribute:: deaf

-        *bool* – Whether the member is being server deafened.
+        :obj:`bool` – Whether the member is being server deafened.

         See also :attr:`VoiceState.deaf`.

     .. attribute:: mute

-        *bool* – Whether the member is being server muted.
+        :obj:`bool` – Whether the member is being server muted.

         See also :attr:`VoiceState.mute`.